Events and festivals in South Australia

 South Australia is hot and dry from December to February.
 If you want some fun in the sun, summer's your season.

 It's Australia's 'Tour de France', but without the France.
 Nine action-packed days of world-class cycling, street parties, gala dinners and excitement.
-There's no lack of lycra in this Adelaide bike race, because more riders join the tour every year.
-In 2018 the event is celebrating its 20th anniversary, so you can expect every aspect of this event to be extra amazing.
+There's no lack of lycra in this Adelaide bike race, held annually in January, because more riders join the tour every year.

 Events in Adelaide sometimes double up, for twice the fun.
 The Adelaide Festival overlaps with the Adelaide Fringe Festival for the first two weeks of March, doubling the fun in the city.
 It's packed with internationally acclaimed theatre productions, performances by world-class musicians, spectacular dance pieces, renowned writers and striking visual arts displays.
 The days are warm and bright, the nights are starry and clear, and you'll have the cultural time of your life.

 Held on the middle weekend in March, WOMADelaide presents the World Of Music, Arts and Dance from around the globe.
 Its venue is the magnificent inner city Botanic Park and performances are spread across seven outdoor stages.
 There's also a programme of workshop activities and talks, for those who want to develop their creativity and grow their knowledge.

 In April, food and wine are on the Adelaide events menu big time.
 Tasting Australia is a paddock-to-plate celebration of food heroes and flavour combinations.
 It's held over eight days and encompasses every food-oriented region of South Australia - from Adelaide and Barossa to Kangaroo Island and the Flinders Ranges.
 As well as an appetite for deliciousness, you'll need a hire car.
 Stretchy clothes might also be a good idea for this food festival, because you have to leave room for dessert.